paulovn/artifact-manager/README.md

 * For artifact upload, the command to be executed when positioned in the local folder is `artifact-manager --server-url <dir> upload` [1].
-It will collect all local artifacts, upload the ones not yet in the server, and label the set with the current checked-out branch [2]
+It will collect all local artifacts, upload the ones not yet in the server, and label the set in the server with the current checked-out branch [2]

 * If the local project changes to another branch, repeat the upload process and the local artifacts will be registered (and uploaded, if necessary) as